clay/clay-kiln/docs/inputs.md

 * Pressing <kbd>backspace</kbd> in an empty text input will select the last item in the list
 * If `propertyName` is defined, you can double-click items to set the "primary" item.
 This will add a badge to the primary item.
 Only one item may be "primary" at a time
 * Double-clikcing the "primary" item will unset it as the "primary" item
-* If `restrictItemCreation` is set to true, only options from the autocomplete list can be added

 ```yaml
 tags: